 M.K. is a 39 year old man with Down Syndrome.
 Up until two years ago he always lived with his Mom and Dad and received all the support he needed.
-Due to health complications with his parents who are Senior Citizens, he moved into a group home.
+Due to health complications with his parents who are Senior Citizens, he moved into a home with others where he and others receive supported living services.
 M.K. has a job at a fast food restaurant and pays taxes on a regular basis.

 J.M. is 48 years old and lives at home with his Dad.
-He attends an ARC Industries Workshop every day and needs daily support at home due to failing health of his Dad who is 81 years old.
+He attends a workshop, operated by ARC Industries and funded by FCBDD, every day and needs daily support at home due to failing health of his Dad who is 81 years old.
 J.M.’s Mom died several years ago.

 J.B. is 85 years old and now lives in an apartment.
 He lived at Orient State Institute for over 50 years.
 He attends the Senior Program operated by Goodwill Columbus and funded by FCBDD.
 J.B. has no known family.